-Chermayeff & Geismar & Haviv is celebrating its 60th anniversary in 2017, making it one of the most enduring completely independent firms in the graphic design industry.
+Chermayeff & Geismar & Haviv is celebrating its 60th anniversary, making it one of the most enduring completely independent firms in the graphic design industry.

 High Tide creative agency overhauled the brand identity for the Dig Inn restaurant chain in anticipation of additional expansion.